Kpexa/PlazmaCalc/README.md

 # PlazmaCalc
-kind of calculator, that calculate price of steel cut depending of steel type and thickness
+kind of calculator, that calculate price of steel cut depending of steel type, length, propals and thickness